abhishekdhapare9392/color-generator-json-server/README.md

 A color generator using json server you need to install npm and run dev usin 'npm run dev'.

+Step 1: First install package of bible package of javascript.
+Step 2: Then install npm.
+Step 3: After that use documentaion of json server and follow steps for creating json db.

 ### Version
 1.0.0